-Figure 2.2 - Buildings within Roche Parish historically were constructed from local materials and were of simple design
+Fig 2.2 Buildings within Roche Parish historically were of simple design and proportion, built to withstand the extremes of climate and ground conditions

 The quality of design must, therefore, ensure that new buildings contribute positively to the historic character and form of the community.
-When a traditional design is followed it must be correctly proportioned and detailed and seek when possible to use historically-correct materials.
+When a traditional design is followed it must be correctly proportioned and detailed and seek when possible to use historicallycorrect materials.
 Any development proposal that may affect a listed building or its setting must be discussed with heritage officers at Cornwall Council and with the Parish Council at an early stage of the planning and design process.
 Layout design should follow historic patterns of development rather than modern 'estate' layouts.